-– [Pablo] Well, now it makes much more sense for me… Do you suggest using a certain business framework to analyze the current situation and come up with solutions?
+– [Pablo] Well, now it makes much more sense for me… Do you suggest using a certain business framework to analyze the current situation and come up with a strategy?
 Something like SWOT?

 – [Alex] There are a number of strategic planning frameworks.
-Business tools like SWOT, 7-S, Balanced Scorecard, Gap Analysis, Competitive Analysis, etc. will certainly guide you and your team.
-Although the best business insights will be rather spontaneous breakthroughs based on the experience of your team.
+Business tools like SWOT, 7-S, Balanced Scorecard, Gap Analysis, Competitive Analysis, etc. will certainly guide your team.
+While frameworks help, all the insights and their quality will depend more on the experience of your team.